axyoung/axyoung.github.io/README.md

 ## Alex Young Portfolio

-This is my portfolio that shares my journey through Computer Science over the years.

 I am a recent Masters Graduate searching for opportunities in software engineering and AI fields.
-My previous work can be mostly found on my github - [github.com/axyoung](https://github.com/axyoung).

 I can be contacted at the following addresses: alex.shan.young@gmail.com and axyoung@ucdavis.edu.

 The links attached to the following headers will lead to more in-depth detail on my experiences.